FrenchFive/FiveHub/README.md

     - Repathing in the python file any path to the FiveHub directory

 ### 2. LOAD FROM HUB
-  - Sql Request to the Database
+  - SQL Request to the Database
   - QT Interface
     - Grid Layout based on the window size
     - Custom Warp Layout